How to Add Parts and Tools

 You can duplicate any existing guide on your site in order to reuse the guide steps or create templates to be used by site authors to create guides.

 Changing Guide Language ID

 If you create a guide in the wrong language or duplicate a guide that you want to translate into a new language, use the following guide to learn how to change the Language ID assigned to that guide.

 Authoring on Mobile Devices

-You can author guides using your Smartphone, Tablet, the web browser, or the Dozuki Android Application.
+You can author guides using your smartphone or tablet web browser.